 #4 (Member Value) Member lounges were established at OFC, CLEO, ECOC, and the Society’s Annual Meeting.
 A membership increase reversed a 7-year declining trend.

 #5 (Publications) The Society successfully launched the rapid publication online-only Photonics Journal which quickly achieved the #1 ranking among IEEE journals in submission-to-publication time at 5.9 weeks.
 The Journal of Optical Communication and Networking, a joint project with OSA and the IEEE Communications Society, was also launched under John’s Presidency.

 #6 (Conferences) – John initiated a major conference leadership restructuring including a new technical co-sponsorship approval processes and saw the successful launch of the ACP conference in Shanghai with OSA and SPIE.
 He successfully proposed an independent review of the CLEO conference and identified a consultant team to perform the review.
 This led to major changes in the structure of the conference including the addition of the CLEO-Applications and Technology sector.

-Jim Coleman, our 30th President, streamlined the Governance of the Society by moving many reports from the Board of Governors meeting agendas to an emailed "info-packet" in order to allow time at the BoG meetings for discussion of the pressing issues.
+Jim Coleman, (2010 and 2011) our 30th President, streamlined the Governance of the Society by moving many reports from the Board of Governors meeting agendas to an emailed "info-packet" in order to allow time at the BoG meetings for discussion of the pressing issues.
 He revised the role of the VP of Technical Affairs to provide the Society with a window into new fields not already covered by our conferences and journals.
 This led to the launch of our new "Optical Interconnects Conference" and the introduction of our tagline "Transforming Science into Technology".
 He renamed our "Annual Meeting" the "IEEE Photonics Conference" as part of a move to broaden the conference, introduced the acronyms "IPS" and "IPC" for the Society and our flagship conference, and launched remote conference attendance via online streaming of captured live presentations.
 Jim modified our method of nominating and selecting winners of our four Society awards to improve the fairness and openness of the process and, finally, stressed the importance of rapid time-to-publication in our journals and encouraged our move to Open Access.